ScheiBig-Productions/Always-Half-Full-theme/documentation/exceptions_from_gcs.md

 ## Syntax-modest languages (usually scripting or configuration)
 Languages that provide very limited syntax, or one that purely depends on operator/spacing context (or any other) without actual semantics, try to use styling to provide as much different coloring, as possible, while trying to maintain their general meaning with used style.
 Those include (but probably are not limited to):
-- gitignore
+- gitignore,
-- CMake
+- CMake,
-- git-commit
+- git-commit.

 ## Markup languages derived from XML
 Implementation of such languages began with JSX syntax (in React files), since it was closest relative to **general coloring scheme**, allowing to derive styles from in-code usages.
 Basic syntax of such code is: